How Australia collaborates

 Scholarships/fellowships

-Australia is a strong advocate for the maritime interests of the region and the opportunity to enhance the technical, professional and leadership skills of maritime specialists in the region.
+Australia is committed to advocating for the region’s maritime interests and enhancing the technical, professional and leadership skills of the region’s maritime specialists.

 7